office-romance/eleventy-netlify-fun/pages/order.md

   key: Order
   order: 1
 ---
-Order below with your details and what you would like.
+Please fill out below with your details and what you would like.
-You can pay when you get here!
-Thank you!
+You can pay when you get here, danke!